drpetersonfernandes/SimpleLauncher/SimpleLauncher/parameters.md

 **Fullscreen Parameter:** <br>

 This emulator is available for Windows-x64.<br>
-This emulator may require a BIOS file to work.
+This emulator may require a BIOS file to work.<br>
+You can download this emulator on the [Official Website](https://purei.org/downloads.php).

 .